WPCD-Workflows/documentation/source/old/itm/public/xml/itm_practicalxml.rst

 Links are always relative to the file location!

-Links within the ITM website
+Links within the EU-IM website
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The automatic html/pdf generator engine allows for a sophisticated system of links within the ITM website.
-Targets for links within the ITM website may be any ``<section>``, ``<para>``, or ``<anchor>`` tags which have an "id" attribute.
+The automatic html/pdf generator engine allows for a sophisticated system of links within the EU-IM website.
+Targets for links within the EU-IM website may be any ``<section>``, ``<para>``, or ``<anchor>`` tags which have an "id" attribute.
 Examples: